Barn Cleaning Winter Prep Step-by-Step

 Sharing is caring!

-A great list to keep on hand as a resource on how to raise dairy goats.
-By updating a few easy areas in your barn, you, too, can create a space for your goats and other animals this winter.
+How to raise dairy goats by prepping your barn area for the cold months to come.
+By updating a few areas in your barn, you, too, can create a space for your goats and other animals this winter.

 Setting up a schedule dependent on the seasons is an excellent way to make sure the important things get the attention they need right on time.